The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale

 \subsection{Measurements of the mock lightcone survey catalogues}

-We measure the power spectrum for the 8 pseudo-independent realisations of our lightcone catalogue, in the 5 different apparent magnitude limited mock galaxy catalogues that we have created.
-This gives us a total of 40 sets of measurements.
-As with our testing on the individual D\"ammerung Simulation snapshots, we measure the power in 25 logarithmically spaced bins, but this time in the reduced $k$-range of $0.0042\kMpc < k \leq 0.54\kMpc$.
-Thus giving a $k$-bin width of $\log_{10}(\Delta k/[\kMpc]) = 0.0844$.
-The range reduction in the nonlinear regime is due to the length of this box being twice the size of the original D\"ammerung Simulation box, thus halving the Nyquist frequency of the FFT grid.
-We set the lowest frequency bin to the fundamental frequency of the base simulation $k_{\rm f}=2\pi/(1500 h^{-1} \rm{Mpc})\approx0.0042\kMpc$.
-For wavemodes below this scale the box replication becomes relevant and we would expect repeated structures to appear on the same lightcone, despite 'existing' at different stages of evolution.
+We now measure the power spectrum for the 8 pseudo-independent realisations of our lightcone, in the 5 different apparent magnitude limited mock galaxy catalogues.
+This gives us a total of 40 sets of measurements to perform.
+As with our testing on the individual D\"ammerung snapshots, we measure the power in 25 logarithmically spaced bins, but this time with $k$-range of $0.0042\kMpc < k \leq 0.54\kMpc$.
+This gives a $k$-bin width of $\log_{10}(\Delta k/[\kMpc]) = 0.0844$.
+The reduction in the upper wavemode cut-off is due to the fact that the length of the cubical box being twice the size of the original D\"ammerung Simulation box.
+The effect of which is to halve the Nyquist frequency.
+In addition, we set the lowest frequency bin to be twice the fundamental mode of the base simulation $k_{\rm f}=2\pi/(1500 h^{-1} \rm{Mpc})\approx0.0042\kMpc$.
+For wavemodes below this scale mode discreteness and the box replication is relevant and we would expect repeated structures to appear on the same lightcone, despite their `existing' at different epochs.